kmwebnet/ECC608-Configure/README.md

 # Environment reference

   Espressif ESP32-DevkitC
-  this project initialize both of I2C 0,1 port, and the device on I2C port 0 is absent. pin assined as below:
+  this project initializes both of I2C 0,1 port, and the device on I2C port 0 is absent. pin assined as below: